Italian Recipe Book

 Full Recipe

-This brodo or Italian Meat Broth is made with few genuine ingredients that make the most nourishing, satisfying and soul-comforting homemade broth.
+Try this Italian Meat Broth, made with a few genuine ingredients to have the most nourishing, satisfying and soul-comforting homemade broth.

 Ingredients